An Exact Solver for Submodular Knapsack Problems: Experiments.

-Both $\Umod$ and $\Udom$ are decisively outperformed by the algorithms we proposed.
+Both $\Umod$ and $\Udom$ are decisively outperformed by all acceleration techniques we propose except $\LEg$.
 Despite considering significantly fewer nodes on average, $\Udom$ solves far fewer instances of all problem types within the time limit and has a higher running time for the instances it solves.
-In particular, $\Udom$ fails to solve any of the instances generated by our method within the given time limit. $\Umod$ performs slightly better than $\Udom$, but it is significantly slower than Algorithm~\ref{alg1} across all problem instances, except for the $\loc$ instances generated following~\citet{sakaue2018}.
-In this case, $\Umod$ is somewhat faster than Algorithm~\ref{alg1}; however, overall, Algorithm~\ref{alg1} is the stronger solver, as it solves more instances within the given time limit across all problem types and achieves lower average running times.
+In particular, $\Udom$ fails to solve any of the instances generated by our method within the given time limit. $\Umod$ performs slightly better than $\Udom$, but it is significantly slower than Algorithm~\ref{e_alg1} across all problem instances, except for the $\loc$ instances.
+However, overall Algorithm~\ref{e_alg1} and the proposed acceleration techniques, except $\LEg$, are the stronger solvers, as they solve more instances within the given time limit across all problem types and achieve lower average running times.

-Incorporating Lazy Evaluations ($\LE$) significantly reduces the running time of Algorithm~\ref{alg1} across all instances of all three problems.
-Among the instances generated using our method, $\LE$ solves $33\%$ more $\cov$-instances, $28\%$ more $\loc$- instances, and $58\%$ more $\infe$-instances than Algorithm~\ref{alg1}.
-The instances constructed according to the method of~\citet{sakaue2018} are solved significantly faster by $\LE$ than by Algorithm~\ref{alg1}.
-On average, $\cov$-instances are solved three times faster, $\loc$-instances four times faster, and $\infe$-instances even seven times faster.

-Unfortunately, $\EP$ provides only limited acceleration of the basic algorithm.
-Although the instances constructed according to~\citeauthor{sakaue2018}'s method are solved slightly faster, this marginal benefit disappears when considering the instances generated by our method.
-For these, $\EP$ yields a positive effect only for the $\infe$ instances, and even then, the improvement is negligible.
-Since $\EP$ essentially applies the same pruning test as Algorithm~\ref{alg1}, both algorithms explore the same number of nodes for any given instance they both solve.
-The main difference is that $\EP$ makes pruning decisions earlier, thereby avoiding some marginal gain computations.
-However, this comes at the cost of frequently checking the early-pruning and early no-pruning conditions.
-Our experimental results indicate that the computational overhead introduced by these additional checks outweighs their benefits.
+The branch-and-cut algorithm $(\BC)$ does not solve any $\cov$- or $\infe$-instance constructed following our method within the given time limit.
+In contrast, it solves all $\loc$-instances constructed according to our method and considers far fewer nodes than Algorithm~\ref{e_alg1}, the presented acceleration techniques, and their combinations.
+Overall, $\BC$ is outperformed by combinations of the acceleration techniques $\LE$, $\CR$, and $\EP$, and in some cases also by their individual application.
+On average, $\LECREP$ solves all instances of all problems faster than $\BC$.
+In addition, the $\loc$ and $\infe$ instances constructed according to the method by~\textcite{sakaue2018} are solved significantly faster by all combinations of $\LE$, $\CR$, and $\EP$, as well as by the acceleration techniques applied individually, than by $\BC$.
+For example, $\LECR$ solves the $\loc$ instances generated following~\textcite{sakaue2018} $42$ times faster than $\BC$.